open-contracting/infrastructure/docs/guidance/language.md

 * Translate codes from OC4IDS's codelists, for example the `type` field needs to be set to a code from the [ProjectType codelist](../reference/codelists.md#projecttype), like 'construction', which cannot be translated.
 * Translate field names (keys), for example, you cannot translate `title` to `ชื่อ`.

+To check whether a field can be published in your own language, check the [internationalization lookup table](#internationalization-lookup).

 ## Examples

 The following JSON snippet is valid OC4IDS data. `title` can be published in Thai because it is a free-text field: